Cardiff Bay: Appearances in the media

 Cardiff Bay was used as the high-tech urban setting for the Doctor Who episode "Boom Town" and the show's spinoff, Torchwood, whose makers deliberately avoided stereotypical portrayals of Wales in order to portray Cardiff as the modern urban centre it is today.
 In Torchwood series, there is a giant secret base underneath the bay, named "The Hub", from where the Torchwood team works.
 There is also a lift from the hub into the plaza with a perception filter making anyone who stands on the spot "not noticed".
 In the third series of Torchwood entitled "Children Of Earth", Cardiff Bay was the centre of a bomb explosion, destroying the Torchwood Hub and Cardiff Bay.
 Roald Dahl Plass features prominently.
 In the episode "Utopia", the Plass is home to a rift that the Doctor uses to refuel his TARDIS.
 The Doctor Who episode "The Runaway Bride" made use of office buildings in Cardiff Bay.

 Transport

+Metro and rail services

-Cardiff Bay railway station is northeast of Mermaid Quay and is served by shuttle services to Cardiff Queen Street railway station.
+Cardiff Bay railway station is northeast of Mermaid Quay and is served by services to Cardiff Queen Street which run at a frequency of every 10 minutes, although the station is currently being upgraded with 2 extra platforms to allow new Metro services to Aberdare, Treherbert & Merthyr Tydfil to operate.
+These metro services are expected to begin in 2025, with a core frequency of every 5 minutes.
+Alongside this, three new metro stations are expected to open in the area by 2027, serving the areas around Porth Teigr, Roath Lock, and the Senedd building.

+Bus services

 Cardiff Bus operates the following services to the bay: